GrinonBarrett/Taksidos/Core Rules/2=Magic.md

 A successful check imposes a point of spell-sickness, though a critical success does not.
 Failure results in no effect and also imposes a point of spell sickness per spell tier.
 In the event of a critical failure, the spell dictates what can happen, in addition to receiving the spell-sickness for failure.

 ### Casting Time
-A character must spend a number of actions to cast the spell.
+A character must spend a number of actions (or units of time) to cast the spell.
 Once the spell is cast, it occurs at the end of the phase.

 #### Casting Using Reaction
 Some spells let you use a reaction to cast it.
 This does not count as reflexive casting.
 You cannot cast such a a spell using your reaction during the same phase you cast another spell.
 A spell cast using a reaction occurs immediately after what it responds to, as any reaction.